 Foreign workers are obliged to pay social security in the Netherlands but what Dutch social security benefits can you claim – without affecting your Dutch residency?

-The Dutch social security system is one of the most comprehensive in Europe although access to the welfare system has become more restrictive in recent years, limiting access for some temporary, self-employed, and fixed-term contract workers in the Netherlands.
-Social security benefits are also paid out based on the value of your assets and savings, such as a car or house, and owning assets over the threshold amount can nullify your right to claim benefits.
+The Dutch social security system is one of the most comprehensive in Europe.
+However, access to the welfare system is increasingly restrictive, limiting access for many.
+Social security benefits are also paid out based on the value of your assets and savings, such as a car or house.
+Owning assets over the threshold amount can nullify your right to claim benefits.

-In general, all foreigners who live and work in the Netherlands are required to pay into the Dutch social security system and in return can claim various government benefits, including family benefits, maternity and paternity leave, unemployment benefits, long-term care, sick leave, and disability benefits.
-Healthcare in the Netherlands is not covered under Dutch social security, however, and all residents in the Netherlands are required to enroll with a health insurance provider on their own.
+In general, all foreigners who live and work in the Netherlands must pay into the Dutch social security system.
+In return, they can claim government benefits, including family benefits, maternity and paternity leave, unemployment benefits, long-term care, sick leave, and disability benefits.
+Dutch social security doesn’t cover healthcare in the Netherlands, however.
+All residents in the Netherlands must enroll with a health insurance provider on their own.

-Specific conditions apply to each benefit under social security in the Netherlands and your official documents will need to be in good order before making any claim.
-It’s also important to check first that your Dutch residence permit rights are not affected if you apply for benefits.
+Specific conditions apply to each benefit under social security in the Netherlands.
+Your official documents must be in good order before making any claim.
+Check first that your Dutch residence permit rights are not affected if you apply for benefits.